sarika-subram/terraform-project/README.md

 - Elastic Container Service (ECS) cluster running on EC2 instances in the private subnets
 - S3 bucket configured for static website hosting

+## Prerequisites
+This solution will not be deployable until adiitional steps are taken:
+1. The ALB endpoint should be updated within the index.html.
+For simplicity's sake, this solution deploys all the resources including uploading the index.html file to the S3 bucket in one go.
+However, ideally there should be a separate pipeline that updates the ALB endpoint prior to upload
+2. A separate S3 bucket and DynamoDB table must be created to store the terraform state
+3. Ensure that the `./.github/workflows/terraform.yml` has access to AWS Access Keys that have sufficient permissions to deploy the nexessary resources

 ## Security Measures

 The following security measures have been implemented: